4zwazo/x-days-of-devops/log.md

 ---

-# Day 45 - Reviewing before moving on to Monitoring
+# Day 45 - Reviewing before moving on to Build Tools for Devops

 #### Month March 21, 2021

-**Focus**: Taking all the stuff I have leanred over the past few days and worked on a small project.
-I uding role to install lighttpd on both debian and redhat variants.
+**Focus**: Taking all the stuff I have learned over the past few days and worked on a small project.
+I am using role to install lighttpd on both debian and Redhat variants.

 **Progress**: